sara-nl/lesson-example/README.md

 lesson-example
 ==============

-This repository shows how to create a lesson using the [SURF lesson template][styles], and is itself an example of the use of that template.
+This repository shows how to create a lesson using this SURF lesson template, and is itself an example of the use of the template.
 Please see <https://sara-nl.github.io/lesson-example/>
 for a rendered version of this material, including detailed instructions on design, setup, and formatting.